nmidzic20/Fitopia/README.md

 # Installation

-From `backend` directory:
+From `backend` directory, to install necessary node modules and run backend server for API calls:

 ```
-npm install // to install necessary node modules
+npm install
-node index.js // to start the backend server for API calls.
+node index.js
 ```

 From `frontend` directory, run `ng serve` to start the web application and go to `http://localhost:4200`